DentanJeremie/Altegrad-Protein-Prediction/README.md

 ## Run the code

-You first need to set up PYTHONPATH to the root of the project.
+You first need to set up PYTHONPATH to the root of the project (**the root of the project is the parent of this README file**).
 Do do so, execute the following from the root:

 ```bash
 export PYTHONPATH=$(pwd)